 Post-Matric Journey Assistance Programme

-As part of our life-skills programme, we have also designed a Post Matric Journey Assistance Programme for grade 9s, 11s and 12s, and a leadership workshop for class monitors and the prefect body.
+As part of our life-skills programme, we have also designed a Post Matric Journey Assistance Programme for grade 9s, 11s and 12s.
 The programme aims to help learners with the registration process and bursary and funding applications for university, college and other tertiary institutions.
 In addition, we help learners choose the right subjects based on their dreams for the future and assist learners who cannot afford tertiary education or consider taking a gap year, with information.

 We conduct workshops with class monitors and prefect bodies focussing and reflecting on team building, active listening, empathy, self-worth, what it is to be a leader/role model, identity, human rights, and creativity.